-- 2. Slot the axle (B) through the holes at the rear of the machine and slide a wheel (A) on to each end followed by the retaining washers. - 3.
-Screw the two casters (D) to the machine. - 4.
-Attach handle to the top of the machine, using the two screws provided.
+- Slot the axle (B) through the holes at the rear of the machine and slide a wheel (A) on to each end followed by the retaining washers. - 2.
+Screw the two casters (D) to the machine. - 3.
+Slide handle (8) into the top of the machine, line up the holes with thosein the casing, and secure using the screws (F) provided.